ESZlab/SmithHunter/README.md

 --path_bedfiles
-Path to cluster remapping folder (/5_organismID_clustering/5.2_organismID_results.clusters.bedfiles/ in the working directory).
+Path to clusters bed folder (/5_organismID_clustering/5.2_organismID_results.clusters.bedfiles/ in the working directory).
 Mandatory.

 --t_five_score
 Number [0-1] indicating the 5’ end conservation threshold to be applied.
 Higher means that only clusters with a very tight 5’ end will pass.
 Optional, default is 0.4.